chermed/kodoo/README.md

 **Terminal UI for Odoo**

-This application is calling the Odoo API to scrape the data, it makes an effort to show them on terminal with the ability of the navigation, it's destined for Odoo developers and customers, the first release is tested using the version Odoo 14, the next version will be more compatible with many other versions >= 12.0.
+The `kodoo` tool is a Terminal UI for Odoo that allow to show and query the data, it's destined for Odoo developers and for end users.

 [![asciicast](https://asciinema.org/a/430567.svg)](https://asciinema.org/a/430567)